RevEmmanuel/nestjs-role-based-file-sharing/README.md

 - `GET /roles/permissions`: Get all permissions
 - `GET /roles/id`: Get a role by ID
 - `GET /roles/permissions/id`: Get a permissions by ID

+### Files

+- `GET /files`: List files visible to the user, with pagination, search, and filtering options.
+- `POST /files`: Upload a new file with metadata (tags, description).
+- `PATCH /files/:id`: Update metadata (tags, description) of a file.

 ## Future Improvements